78th Rifle Division: Second wartime formation

 The division became part of the 35th Guards Rifle Corps in January 1944, successively serving with the 5th and 7th Guards and 27th Armies in the Kirovograd and the Uman–Botoșani Offensives.
 It transferred to the 33rd Rifle Corps in March.
 It went on to participate in the Second Jassy–Kishinev, Debrecen, and Budapest Offensives with the 27th Army during the remainder of the year.
 For its "courage and valor" displayed during the capture of Ploiești during the Second Jassy–Kishinev Offensive, the division was awarded the Order of Suvorov, 2nd class, on 15 September.
 During the Budapest Offensive, elements of the division captured Miskolc on 3 December.
 For its "courage and valor" in this action, the 78th received the Order of the Red Banner on 16 December.

 From 21 February, the 78th, with the 35th Guards Rifle Corps of the 27th Army of the 3rd Ukrainian Front, fought in the Balaton Defensive Operation and the Vienna Offensive.
 After capturing Fürstenberg, south of Vienna, on 16 April, Mikhailov came under German machine gun fire while conducting a reconnaissance and was severely wounded.
 He was evacuated and spent more than a year hospitalized, being made a Hero of the Soviet Union on 28 April.
 Mikhailov was replaced on 17 April by Tatar Colonel Garif Volodkin, who commanded the division for the rest of the war.

 At the end of the war, the division was subordinated to the 3rd Ukrainian Front, within the 27th Army.
 The division was withdrawn with the 33rd Rifle Corps to the Carpathian Military District as part of the 38th Army after 27th Army disbanded.
 The division was based at Starokonstantinov.
 It was disbanded with the corps by May 1946.

 Postwar

 According to Crofoot's Armies of the Bear, the 78th Rifle Division was once again formed, for the fourth time, in 1955 and was subordinated to the Volga-Ural Military District, being reorganized in 1957 into the 78th Motor Rifle Division (later motor rifle training division) which stayed at Chebarkul until it became the 471 DTC in 1987 and the 5355th Weapons and Equipment Storage Base in October 1989.
+Later on (1990 or 1992), briefly, the 167th Motor Rifle Brigade was formed at Chebarkul also, but later disbanded, possibly after helping to collect troops to form the 205th Motor Rifle Brigade in the North Caucasus.
+It may have folded into the 5355th Base.
 The base was disbanded in 1994.